malcolmlett/malcolmlett.github.io/Focusing-on-the-why.md

 - Why: Different perceptual modalities (eg: sight, sound, touch, smell, proprioception, sonar, electrical fields) have very different characteristics.
 Thus, latent state inference from each modality individually produces very different latent state representations.
 This is the case even when observing the same environmental source.
 This increases the bandwidth requirements of top-level action control - in order to pull all the available information together and to infer action, it requires a larger network that is slower to train.
 - How: additional layer that integrates intermediate individual modality latent states into a single unified latent state.

-- Flies may be here.

-This could be the beginnings of a hierarchical architecture with higher-order representations.
+This could be the beginnings of the development of hierarchical architecture with different lower-order and higher-order representations.

 ### Attention
 - Why: bandwidth